XelaNull/torrentflux-b4rt-php7/README.md

 ## Warning
 Everything i changed was in the html folder which is actually what i had on my server.

 I did *NOT* do any resetup with this package!
-Most likely it works but i really did not try.

 If you only want to upgrade your existing installation just copy the contents of the html folder except your db config in /html/inc/config/config.db.php